 Cross stitch has come a long way since your grandma started stitching.
 We have branched out to cross stitching on just about everything we can find and that includes jewelry.
 Fans of cross stitch are making pendants, rings, buttons, and bracelets.
-Each are one of a kind and it is a great way to display our works of art around town.
-Whether it is from a kit or made from recycled items, cross stitched jewelry is a great way to express your creativity.
+Each is one of a kind and it is a great way to display our works of art around town.
+Whether it is from a kit or made from recycled items, cross-stitched jewelry is a great way to express your creativity.

 Maybe rings aren't your thing.
 You are more of a necklace kind of person.
 You like to have that conversation piece out there, on display for the world to see.
-One of the coolest ways to display your cross stitched art work is make a pendant like the one featured on Make.
-Andrea DeHart gives a you step by step tutorial on how to make your very own cross stitched pendant for a necklace.
+One of the coolest ways to display your cross-stitched artwork is to make a pendant.
+In her Make tutorial, Andrea DeHart gives you step by step instruction on how to make your very own cross stitched pendant for a necklace.
 She doesn't leave one step out, thus making it easier than ever to showcase your stitching.

 Recycle, Reuse, Repurpose

 There is nothing better than resuing something, keeping it out of the landfills and repurposing it as a beautiful piece of jewelry.
 Fab DIY Designs created a quick tutorial for making an ornament from a bottlecap but it can be turned into a charm for a necklace, ring or any other piece of jewelry you can think of.
 Stitch up your piece while having a beverage then frame it with the cap!

 Remember making friendship bracelets when you were a kid?
 Do you remember collecting them from your friends and have an entire wrist full of bracelets?
 Too bad there was a lack of fun designs.
 Nowadays there are a million ideas out there to fit every style for every person.
 You also don't have to stick to just cross stitch patterns.
 Pearler beads and knitting patterns make great bracelets.
 Braceletbook.com has so many patterns for every friend in your circle, both boys and girls.